 - Won complete dismissal with prejudice of securities class action litigation brought under Sections 11, 12(a)(2) and 15 of the Securities Act of 1933 against the Princeton Review, certain of its officers and directors and its underwriter in the U.S. District Court for the District of Massachusetts.

 Prior to joining Goodwin, Mr. Brady was an associate at Cravath, Swaine & Moore LLP in New York.
-Prior to that, Mr. Brady served as legal counsel to a Democratic presidential primary campaign during the 2008 election cycle.
+Prior to that, Mr. Brady served as legal counsel to a presidential primary campaign during the 2008 election cycle.